Perkins Restaurant & Bakery: 1957−1984

 From 1969 to 1978, Nelson consolidated Perkins and another chain, Smitty's, into Perkins 'Cake & Steak'.
-From headquarters in Edina, Minnesota, he assumed nationwide development control of the company, and focused on opening over 220 restaurants.
-In 1979, Matt and Ivan retired, selling their remaining interest in the company, including trademark and distribution rights.
-In August 1979, Perkins became a wholly owned subsidiary of Memphis-based Holiday Inns, Inc., and corporate headquarters were established in Memphis,Tennessee.
+From the headquarters in Edina, Minnesota, he assumed nationwide development control of the company and focused on opening over 220 restaurants.
+In 1979, Matt and Ivan retired, selling their remaining interest in the company including trademark and distribution rights.
+In August 1979, Perkins became a wholly owned subsidiary of Memphis-based Holiday Inn, and the corporate headquarters were established in Memphis, Tennessee.

-1985−99
+1985−1999

-In 1985, restaurant entrepreneur Donald N. Smith, who then served on the Board of Directors of Holiday Inns, purchased an ownership interest in Perkins, becoming Chairman of the Board and the company's CEO.
+In 1985, restaurant entrepreneur Donald N. Smith, who served on the board of directors of Holiday Inn, purchased an ownership interest in Perkins, becoming the chairman of the board and the company's CEO.
 The company was renamed Perkins Family Restaurants in 1987 and was organized into a master limited partnership with interests publicly traded on the New York Stock Exchange.
 The corporation expanded into Canada, opening a restaurant in Thunder Bay, Ontario.
-In 1990, the company began its philanthropic relationship with Give Kids the World, contributing money and meals to the Florida-based charity for terminally ill children globally.
+In 1990, the company began a philanthropic relationship with Give Kids the World which is headquartered in Kissimmee south of Orlando, Florida.
+It contributes money and meals to the charity for terminally ill children globally.